stevenchen3/kafka-proxy/README.md

 been covered by unit tests.

-## Compiling the source on bare-metal
+## Building the source on bare-metal

 Prerequisites:
 - JDK 1.8